Parent and Family Resources

 A: First, they will have to enroll in the recruitment process (for the Interfraternity Council or Panhellenic Association) or attend informational/interest meetings and events (for National Pan-Hellenic Council or Athenian Council).
-The recruitment and intake processes are different, but they base themselves around being introduced to current members and deciding which organization in which they feel that they "fit."
-Afterward they will go through a further "New Member" process within their chosen fraternity/sorority.
+The recruitment and intake processes are different based on the council, but they base themselves around being introduced to current members and deciding which organization in which they feel that they "fit."
+Once selected for membership, students will go through a further education, orientation, and onboarding process within their chosen fraternity/sorority.

 Q: Does it cost money to join a fraternity/sorority?

 A: Typically, fraternity or sorority students' grades increase after joining a fraternity or sorority.
 With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your student should be influenced to excel in their classes.
 The average GPA of the fraternity/sorority community is regularly above a 3.0 and typically exceeds the average GPA of all undergraduate students!
 Over the last decade, the 1 and 2 year retention rates for FSL members have been 20% higher than the ISU average, and 4 and 6 year graduation rates have been significantly higher.

 Q: Will my student be required to live in fraternity or sorority housing?

-A: This depends on the chapter; each chapter has their own live-in requirements depend on the organization.
+A: Not all fraternities and sororities have a recognized facility, and live-in requirements depend on the organization.
 Be sure to encourage your student to ask these questions during a recruitment process.
 If the organization has a facility, your student will want to live in the fraternity or sorority housing to take advantage of the opportunities it presents.
-Encourage your student to talk to the men/women who currently live in the fraternity or sorority housing for more information about what its like to live there.
+Encourage your student to talk to the members who currently live in the fraternity or sorority housing (if available) for more information about what it's like to live there.

 Q: Will my student be hazed?

 A: Hazing is prohibited at Indiana State University and by all inter/national fraternities and sororities.
-Those who believe they are being hazed, have witnesses hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, or the Inter/National Headquarters of the specific group involved.
+Those who believe they are being hazed, have witnessed hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3850, the Office of Student Conduct & Integrity (812) 237-3800, and/or the Inter/National Headquarters of the specific group involved.
 Anyone may also submit a General Conduct Incident Report via Student Conduct & Integrity.

 For any additional questions or concerns, please contact: